 Migraines are a common neurological disorder that continues to affect more people by the day.
 Children are no exception.
-According to a report, more or less 39 million American men, women, and children alike have migraines.
+According to a report, more or less 39 million American men, women, and children alike have them.

 As adults, it may be difficult to imagine children suffering from migraines.
 Many parents dismiss their kid’s migraines as another ordinary headache.
-This actually contributes to why most migraine cases in children are undiagnosed.
+This actually contributes to why most cases in children are undiagnosed.

 Here’s a list of some critical facts about migraines in children.
 Migraine Research Foundation shared all this information in their blog.

 Signs and symptoms of migraines may differ depending on the age of the child.
-Here’s a quick summary of how different age groups of children display migraine symptoms.
+Here’s a quick summary of how different age groups of children display symptoms.

-Compared to adults, children have shorter and fewer migraine attacks.
+Compared to adults, children have shorter and fewer attacks.
 However, their migraines can be just as debilitating and disruptive for their health and quality of life.

-Some children and teens experience chronic migraines, which means they have more than 15 migraine attacks per month.
+Some children and teens experience chronic migraines, which means they have more than 15 attacks per month.
 Only those who get migraines for three months or more in a row get a diagnosis of chronic migraines.

 Teenagers may experience other symptoms such as daily headaches, sleep problems, cognitive issues, dizziness, fatigue, anxiety, and depression.

 If there are children in your life with migraines and you want to help them, the first thing you must do is ask them to take a rest during an attack.
-Also, encourage them to reduce their stress and avoid migraine triggers.
+Also, encourage them to reduce their stress and avoid triggers.

 Relying on medications can help ease the pain of migraines for the time being, but focusing on its root cause is the solution for long-term relief.